Lab Notes · Research · Experiments

 RTN Shielding: Quantifying Noise Reduction in Coaxial CNT Channels

-Random telegraph noise in nanoscale transistors, why ternary devices have tighter noise margins, and what the SPICE measurements reveal about the THATTE device's noise resilience.
+Random telegraph noise in nanoscale devices, why ternary devices have tighter noise margins, and what the NEGF simulation reveals about the SWCNT@MWCNT device's noise resilience.

 31 Mar 2026